Coincheck hackers believed trying to move stolen cryptocurrency into exchanges | The Japan Times

 “It shows how far the industry has come that a hack of this scale isn’t really an issue,” said Robinson at Elliptic.
 “This is just kind of a blip.”

-As of 1744 GMT, XEM was trading at around $0.83 per coin, with a total market value of around $7.5 billion.
-That was around 20 percent lower than trading levels on Friday, when the hack was announced, but XEM is still up almost 300 percent over the past two months.

-Japan’s Financial Services Agency (FSA) on Monday ordered improvements to operations at Coincheck, which on Friday suspended trading in all cryptocurrencies except bitcoin
+In Tokyo,the Financial Services Agency on Monday ordered improvements to operations at Coincheck, which on Friday suspended trading in all cryptocurrencies except bitcoin